sarahcgall/ausunifees/README.md

 ![FundingChangePlot](https://github.com/sarahcgall/ausunifees/blob/master/figs/FundingChangePlot.png)

+***Figure 4 University course fees: change in maximum student contribution by funding cluster and year:*** *The figures above show the XXX.*

 This however, is with the exception of four increases above the indexed rates in 2010 and 2013 under the then-Labor Government.
 These increases affected students studying nursing (*+\$1,148 (+28%)*), eduction (*+\$1,148 (+28%)*), science, engineering and surveying (*+\$2,078 (+33%)*), and mathematics and statistics (*+\$3,843 (+85%)*).

 ![ChangePlot](https://github.com/sarahcgall/ausunifees/blob/master/figs/ChangePlot.png)

+***Figure 5 University course fees: change in maximum student contribution by funding cluster, 2010, 2013 & 2021:*** *The figures above show the XXX.*